 But do deer in the woods feel joy or relief when the Chinook comes?
 They’ll never tell, but I think it rather likely they do not.
 What I felt that day so long ago when the Chinook caressed my face was relaxation and hope.
 Only after being in places where winter never comes did I realize how tense the body — my body in any case — becomes with the onset of winter weather.
 My body is always hunkered down to protect itself from what’s going on outside.
 Instead of lounging outside in short sleeves it’s time to start layering clothes that you never really get out of until the warm weather comes again.
 How very dreary.
-I think the bears got it right — it would be far better just go to sleep before the snow flies and wake up when it’s time for the flowers to start blooming again.
+I think the bears got it right — it would be far better just go to sleep before the snow flies and wake up when it’s time for the flowers to bloom again.

 The Chinook — or, if you prefer, the Föhn — is the one instance in the winter when Nature gives the gift of a foretaste of Spring.
 The warmth and the smell of melting snow will come again toward the end of March or early April.
 To receive a foretaste of that hotly yearned for change is to find the body momentarily relaxing into the new season.
 I don’t remember the young man I was being aware of that particular element of the experience, but it figured as one of the hallmark elements in the experience my much older bones had yesterday.
 I felt some tightness in my physical self unwind and when I stepped outside I felt the air touch my body without the astringent effect of a temperature that no body thinly covered could find comfortable.
 My feeling at that moment was, yes, there is a light at the end of the tunnel, and it’s not too much longer in coming.